 The family home of the Earl's of Rosse at Birr Castle, Co.Offaly, Ireland are the largest gardens in the country and feature thousands of trees and plants propagated from seed that was collected all over the world by three generations.

-At least 50 trees are champion trees of the British Isle
+At least 50 trees are the champion trees of Britain and Ireland

 Chairman of Trustees.
 Retired partner in a leading firm of solicitors in the City of London and keen conservationist.